-Consider making a gift in support of scholarships so that students like Ben can have the opportunity to pursue their talents and realize their full potential.
+Consider making a gift in support of scholarships so that students like Wilford can help others thrive through music.